Psychiatric History

 LEARN MOREADD & ADHD

-Attention-deficit/hyperactivity disorder (ADHD) is marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.
-ADHD, characterized by inattention and/or hyperactivity-impulsivity, can significantly impact functioning and development, often requiring intervention from a mental health psychiatrist.
+Attention-deficit/hyperactivity disorder (ADHD) is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with a person's functioning and development.

 LEARN MOREDepression